e-nios/RNA-seq-QTL/Example/README.md

 * The condensed files are freely accessible at: http://mtweb.cs.ucl.ac.uk/mus/www/preCC/MEGA_MUGA/Mar2015.MEGA+MDA+MUGA/CONDENSED/

-* The dataset for the QTL analysis (mock.txt) is a mock sample derived from private data, so the data file consists of the means of real data after a resampling method was performed on the original dataset
+* The dataset for the QTL analysis (mock.txt) is a mock sample derived from private data.
+The data file consists of the means of real data after a resampling method was performed on the original dataset

-* The user is not required to create the folder /EdgeR/, or the DWB012.Rdata and count_matrix.txt files during the initial set up (they are used in this example to demonstrate the outputs of the workflow)
+* The user is not required to create the folder /EdgeR/, or the DBW012.Rdata and count_matrix.txt files during the initial set up (they are used in this example to demonstrate the outputs of the workflow)

 ## Steps
 **1.** Install the Docker engine